Brazil imposes conditions to approve Oi-Portugal Telecom merger

-BRASILIA (Reuters) - Brazilian telecommunications company Grupo Oi SA (OIBR3.SA) and partner Portugal Telecom SPGS SA PTC.LS will be allowed to merge as long as they agree to meet some conditions, industry watchdog Anatel said on Thursday.
+BRASILIA, March 27 (Reuters) - Brazilian telecommunications company Grupo Oi SA and partner Portugal Telecom SPGS SA will be allowed to merge as long as they agree to meet some conditions, industry watchdog Anatel said on Thursday.

 In a meeting in Brasilia, councilors at the regulatory agency said Oi and Portugal Telecom need to prove the inexistence of tax debts at all levels of government before carrying out their planned merger.